Prohibition in the United States: Crime

 Mark H. Moore claims that contrary to popular opinion, "violent crime did not increase dramatically during Prohibition" and that organized crime "existed before and after" Prohibition.
 The historian Kenneth D. Rose corroborates historian John Burnham's assertion that during the 1920s "there is no firm evidence of this supposed upsurge in lawlessness" as "no statistics from this period dealing with crime are of any value whatsoever".
 California State University, Chico historian Kenneth D. Rose writes:

 Opponents of prohibition were fond of claiming that the Great Experiment had created a gangster element that had unleashed a "crime wave" on a hapless America.
 The WONPR's Mrs. Coffin Van Rensselaer, for instance, insisted in 1932 that "the alarming crime wave, which had been piling up to unprecedented height" was a legacy of prohibition.
 But prohibition can hardly be held responsible for inventing crime, and while supplying illegal liquor proved to be lucrative, it was only an additional source of income to the more traditional criminal activities of gambling, loan sharking, racketeering, and prostitution.
 The notion of the prohibition-induced crime wave, despite its popularity during the 1920s, cannot be substantiated with any accuracy, because of the inadequacy of records kept by local police departments.

 Along with other economic effects, the enactment and enforcement of Prohibition caused an increase in resource costs.
 During the 1920s the annual budget of the Bureau of Prohibition went from $4.4 million to $13.4 million.
+But this money didnt make much of a difference, with the Bureau being very poor trained, with over 60% of the workers failing their civil service exams.
 Additionally, the U.S. Coast Guard spent an average of $13 million annually on enforcement of prohibition laws.
 These numbers do not take into account the costs to local and state governments.